msainsburydale/NeuralEstimators.jl/docs/src/API/core.md

 Parameters sampled from the prior distribution are stored as a $d \times K$ matrix, where $d$ is the dimension of the parameter vector to make inference on and $K$ is the number of sampled parameter vectors.

 It can sometimes be helpful to wrap the parameter matrix in a user-defined type that also stores expensive intermediate objects needed for data simulated (e.g., Cholesky factors).
-The user-defined type should be a subtype of [`ParameterConfigurations`](@ref), whose only requirement is a field `θ` that stores the matrix of parameters.
+The user-defined type should be a subtype of [`AbstractParameterSet`](@ref), whose only requirement is a field `θ` that stores the matrix of parameters.
 See [Storing expensive intermediate objects for data simulation](@ref) for further discussion.

 ```@docs
-ParameterConfigurations
+AbstractParameterSet
 ```

 ## Simulating data